DarkRelay-Security-Labs/vulnlab_aws/README.md

 `terraform apply --auto-approve`

 ## Start Pentesting
-On your browser navigate to the http://<EC2_Public_IP> to start the tests.
+On your browser navigate to http://<EC2_Public_IP> to start the tests.

 ## Destroy Vulnlab
 `terraform destroy --auto-approve`